OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - MSTG-CRYPTO-1: "The app does not rely on symmetric cryptography with hardcoded keys as a sole method of encryption."
 - MSTG-CRYPTO-2: "The app uses proven implementations of cryptographic primitives."
 - MSTG-CRYPTO-3: "The app uses cryptographic primitives that are appropriate for the particular use-case, configured with parameters that adhere to industry best practices."
-- MSTG-CRYPTO-4: "The app does not use cryptographic protocols or algorithms that are widely considered deprecated for security purposes."
 - MSTG-CRYPTO-5: "The app doesn't re-use the same cryptographic key for multiple purposes."
 - MSTG-CRYPTO-6: "All random values are generated using a sufficiently secure random number generator."